Maya Higa: 2019–2020: Early streaming career and initial popularity

 In July 2019, Higa started the Conservation Cast, a podcast where viewers learn about animals and gather information from experts such as conservationists, wildlife enthusiasts, and scientific communicators.
-The first episode of the podcast raised US$3,000 for the American Eagle Foundation.
-The podcast has also featured speakers from organizations such as Save the Rhino, the Exotic Feline Rescue Center, and the Dian Fossey Gorilla Fund.
-Conservation Cast has raised more than US$92,000 with 63 episodes for wildlife protection organizations around the globe.
+The podcast has also featured speakers from organizations such as the American Eagle Foundation, Save the Rhino, the Exotic Feline Rescue Center, and the Dian Fossey Gorilla Fund.
+The podcast has raised more than US$92,000 with 63 episodes for wildlife protection organizations around the globe.

 Higa created her YouTube channel, Maya, on August 8, 2019.
 At the beginning, she mostly uploaded her Twitch livestream highlights, such as her IRL streams and vlog content.

 In October 2020, Higa became a part of the board of directors for a wildlife rehabilitation center in Central Texas.
 Her role focuses on raptor rehabilitation and husbandry.